michaelknigge/janel/README.md

 So I decided to create this GitHub project that makes it a lot easier for me to bring by enhancements and fixes to the public.

-I'll continue to push all my contributions to Timothy so he can integrate them to the official Janel distribution (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).
+I'll continue to push all my contributions to Timothy so he can integrate them into the official Janel distribution (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).